Team1912Combustion/Fusion-Offline-Steps/README.md

 workspace.
 To use, click the button and select the STEP file(s) you wish to import - they will be imported as components.

-For the best results, disable the "First component grounded to parent" toggle in your preferences *(General > Design > Assemblies)*.
+To make your life easier with arrangements, disable the "First component grounded to parent" toggle in your preferences *(General > Design > Assemblies)*.